autism-101/hugo-website/content/english/autism-resources-newly-diagnosed.md

     <strong>AITM</strong> offers a chronological journey, listing movies and TV shows by decades.
     "

+  - image: "images/stimpunks.jpg"
+    title: "Stimpunks.org"
+    content : "
+    <a href=\"https://stimpunks.org\" text=\"Stimpunks\">Stimpunks</a> Stimpunks is created by and for neurodivergent and disabled people.
+We provide mutual aid, creator grants, learning opportunities, human-centered research, and living wages for our community.
+We believe in self-determination.

+    <br><br>

+    <strong>Stimpunks</strong> exists for the direct support and mutual aid of neurodivergent and disabled people.
+    "

+  - image: "images/coupon-follow.jpg"
+    title: "CouponFollow.com"
+    content : "
+    <a href=\"https://couponfollow.com/research/financial-resources-for-students-with-disabilities\" text=\"Coupon Follow\">Coupon Follow</a> realizes that college can be both an extremely fun and stressful time of life for anyone, and for those who have disabilities it can add a bit of additional financial and mental stress to the equation.
+This is precisely why we carefully crafted this helpful guide to various financial resources, discounts and savings opportunities, and travel tips for students with disabilities.

+    <br><br>

+    Check out our financial resources page that includes disability discounts, tips, and information for travel, utilities, books, software, and assistive technologies out there for disabled college students to use.
+    "

   - image: "images/art-of-autism.jpg"
     title: "The-Art-of-Autism.com"
     content : "